Neogoma/stardust-SDK-doc/mapping_instructions.md

 Unlike previous versions our mapping strategy is focused on collecting good quality data rather than a maximum of datas.
 As a result the frames will be captured when we detect you moved in a significant way rather than at regular intervals.

 ## How to relocate
-Go to a place or near a place that you already mapped then try to relocate there.
-Make sure you stand still in order to avoid frame blurriness.
+Go to a place or near a place that you __already mapped__ then try to relocate there.

+Make sure you __stand still__ when launching the relocation in order to avoid frame blurriness.

 ## Examples
 ### Good mapping example